 Part 3.
 Address – How to address a letter in 4 steps

 Enter the address of the recipient (or “address”) at the bottom left of the date.
 Start with the address name in the first line.
-Searching for the name may require some research (LinkedIn, company website, even Google search are all great tools).
+Searching for the name may require some research (LinkedIn, company website, and even Google search are all great tools).

 Step 1: Properly address them as Mrs, Mrs, or Mr, their title if applicable – e.g.